tapdata/tapdata-docs/docs/billing/renew-subscribe.md

 After payment is completed, you will receive a receipt from Stripe.

-If you have any questions regarding subscriptions or payments, please email us at support@atlas-view.co.
+If you have any questions regarding subscriptions or payments, please email us at support@tapview.co.
 We will respond within three business days.
 Your inquiries are always welcome!